Bayes linear estimator in the general linear model: Concluding remarks

 \section{Concluding remarks}

-In this paper, we revisited linear statistical inference with Bayes linear estimators.
-We provided some optimality results for the Bayes linear estimators, such as linear sufficiency, linear completeness, and the equivalent conditions under which two Bayes linear estimators coincide.
-Additionally, we obtained several results regarding the equivalence of the residual sums of squares.
+In this paper, we investigated statistical properties and equivalence problems of BLEs in the general linear model.
+We first examined the linear sufficiency and linear completeness of BLE.
+Then we derived necessary and sufficient conditions for the equality of two BLEs and showed that these conditions can simplify estimation procedures when the covariance matrix contains unknown parameters.
+Finally, we obtained several results regarding the equivalence of the residual sums of squares.

-For future directions, it is interesting from the perspective of linear inference theory to study the case where $\boldsymbol{\Omega}$ is not necessarily positive definite and $\boldsymbol{X}$ is not of full-rank.
+For future directions, it is interesting to study the case where $\boldsymbol{\Omega}$ is singular or $\boldsymbol{X}$ does not have full column rank.